Sanatani-Dhruv/laravel-termux/README.md

 ## Installation of this Project

-> Simplest and should work for most cases, first attempt might not complete setup, due to changes required in .env, changing .env with your proper relational-db connection and re-run the below command will work
+> Simplest and should work for most cases, first run the below command and it might not complete the setup, due to changes required in .env.
+Editing .env with your proper relational-db connection and re-run the below command will work

 ```bash
 composer run setup